Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 Use your devices

 Device View gives you a general idea of how your site appears on a typical mobile browser, but it's not 100% accurate for every phone or tablet.
-Window sizes vary between devices, and some templates' mobile features will look different on an actual mobile device than they do in Device View.
+Window sizes vary between devices, and some mobile features will look different on an actual mobile device than they do in Device View.
 So, it’s a good idea to visit your site on any device you can.

 To visit your site from a mobile device, type your site's URL into your mobile browser's navigation bar.
 Your site doesn't have a different address for mobile devices.